NJUNLP/pydec/docs/_docs/pythonapi/pydec.Composition/index.md

 <div class="alert alert-info" role="info">
 <h4 class="alert-heading">NOTE</h4>
-To change an existing composition's `torch.device` and/or `torch.dtype`, consider using {% include codelink.html name="to()" path="pythonapi/pydec.Composition/to" %} method on the composition.
+To change an existing composition's {% include inlinecode.html content="torch.device" %} and/or {% include inlinecode.html content="torch.dtype" %}, consider using {% include codelink.html name="to()" path="pythonapi/pydec.Composition/to" %} method on the composition.
 </div>

 ## Composition class reference
 {% include class.html content="pydec.Composition" %}
+There are a few main ways to create a composition, depending on your use case.
+* To create a composition with pre-existing data, pass in a tensor or composition as an argument.
+* To create a composition with specific size, pass in the size of the component and specify the number of components.
+* To create a composition with the same size (and similar types) as another composition, use `pydec.*_like` composition creation ops (see {% include codelink.html name="Creation Ops" path="pythonapi/pydec/#creation-ops" %}).